aisabel/BackbaseSample/README.md

 <p align="justified">Create automated tests to cover at least the CRUD (create, read, update, delete) operations on a website that contains a DB of computers. (http://computer-database.herokuapp.com/computers). </p>

 <h2>Description:</h2>
-<p align="justified">This test suite was designed to meet business requirements by implementing a combination of automated test cases and manual tests for coverage.</br>
+<p align="justified">This test suite was designed to meet business requirements by implementing a combination of automated test cases and manual tests.</br>
 Regardless automation: Cucumber framework has been selected by their capability to display human readable instructions in the tests; combined with Selenium to easy locate elements in a powerful headless browser, using JUnit for assertion results; getting as a result an automated report.By using Page Object Pattern we ensure the reusability of methods for step definitions and a centralized UI coupling.</p>

 <h2>Specifications, Frameworks and IDE tools:</h2>